The 20 Best Hereditary Ataxia Doctors in Norway

 Bergen, NO

-Per Knappskog practices in Bergen, Norway.
+Per Knappskog practices practicing medicine in Bergen, Norway.
 Mr. Knappskog is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Autoimmune Polyglandular Syndrome Type 2, Autoimmune Polyendocrinopathy-Candidiasis-Ectodermal Dystrophy (APECED), Pyle Disease, and Dopa-Responsive Dystonia.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Pyle Disease, Autoimmune Polyglandular Syndrome Type 2, Autoimmune Polyendocrinopathy-Candidiasis-Ectodermal Dystrophy (APECED), and Dopa-Responsive Dystonia.

 Experienced in Hereditary Ataxia